Hathorhotep: Canopic Vase

-At Dahshur, Hathorhotep is only known from a fragmentary canopic vase with her name and title found in pyramid of king Amenemhat III (circa r.
-1860-1814 BCE).
+At Dahshur, Hathorhotep is only known from a fragmentary canopic vase with her name and title found in Black Pyramid.
 The vase may indicate that she was buried in the pyramid, and thus might be a daughter of Amenemhat III.

 Incomplete Hieroglyphs

 The inscription on the fragment shows a special type of "incomplete hieroglyphs" (see Miniachi 2010).
 That means that animals are shown without legs, to stop the animals represented by the hieroglyphs from attacking the deceased.
 This type of writing was only used from the reign of Amenemhat III (late Twelfth Dynasty) onward into the Thirteenth Dynasty at the end of the Middle Kingdom.
 The key tomb for incomplete hieroglyphs is the tomb of king Awibre Hor in the 13th dynasty, buried next to the Pyramid of Amenemhat III.
 Therefore, it is also possible that Hathorhotep was the daughter of another, later king.